Lichtphyz/Houston_flooding/README.md

 # Flood Water Detection
-## with A Semi-Supervised U-Net
+### with A Semi-Supervised U-Net

 The repo contains a series of notebooks which made up the core steps of a 3-week project I recently conducted (and presented) at Metis SF in collaboration with DigitalGlobe.

-You can find my [presentation slides here](https://docs.google.com/presentation/d/e/2PACX-1vQL4lvBRuwTnkPMcWgemC2gNoN51SNeYtfwQ4IiaP9jh20XWwRdVU7EMRi4_Et_-0ukVCt8l6Ogbp1K/pub?start=false&loop=false&delayms=3000)
+You can find my [presentation slides here](https://docs.google.com/presentation/d/e/2PACX-1vQL4lvBRuwTnkPMcWgemC2gNoN51SNeYtfwQ4IiaP9jh20XWwRdVU7EMRi4_Et_-0ukVCt8l6Ogbp1K/pub?start=false&loop=false&delayms=3000) or you can read on for a more detailed description of the project.

+## Background

+## Goal

+## Image Data

+## Building a Training Set

+## Baseline Model

+As a baseline employed XGBoost to attempt to classify each pixel as flood water.
+I gave it the same features I later gave to my U-Net model, but was forced to treat each pixel individually.
+As such this model is not capable of using any information beyond the color of a pixel before and after the flooding occured.
+As you can see it did moderately well at classifying one shade of floodwater, but misses most of the rest, and has quite a lot of rooftops, etc. labeled as flooding.

+IMAGE HERE OF AUC CURVE AND PREDICTION

+## U-Net Model

 The project focused on building pixel-level labels for satelite imagery of the areas affected by Huricane Harvey, using them to train a Deep-Learinging Segmentation model (U-Net), and using the model to make predictions across large-scale image footprints.